ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 - The track is tilted to an angle $\theta$ by inserting a block of height $b$ under one leg of the track.
 - The distance, $D$, between the legs of the track is 100 cm.
-- The distance the glider will travel for each run, $L$, will be AVOCADO.
+- The distance the glider will travel for each run, $L$, will be 140cm.

-- The mass, $m$ of the glider is 190 g.
-We can attach up to four slugs (in pairs) to the glider  to increase its mass (to 290 or 390 g).
-AVOCADO (Check the masses.)
+- The mass, $m$ of the glider with the reflector plate is 188.9 g.
+We can attach up to four slugs (in pairs) to the glider  to increase its mass (to 289.9 or 390.4 g).

 :::Exercise